 Surviving today’s business world may be difficult.
 Especially if you are fighting with the wrong weapons.
 This competitive environment does not forgive poor marketing strategies.
-Whether you start an online store or decide to make money blogging, a well-done marketing strategy will boost your chances to succeed.
+Whether you start an online store or decide to make money blogging, a well-done strategy will boost your chances to succeed.
+This article will show you how to create a successful marketing strategy.

 But what does marketing strategy really mean?
 It is a social and managerial process that refers to the art of strategic advertising and selling.
 This must, however, be tailored to a rigorous research process.
 In short, you need to know very well which is your place on the market and where do you aim to be.

-If you are not aware of what a marketing strategy must include, here are some insights that might come in handy.
+If you are not aware of what it must include, here are some insights that might come in handy.

 Why are Marketing Strategies so Important?

-A marketing strategy is essential for building any type of business, regardless of its industry.
+Marketing strategies are essential for building any type of business, regardless of their industry.
 Its role is to evaluate how effective is each marketing activity undertaken in relation to the company’s overall objectives.

 In any case, creating poor marketing activities can have a negative impact on both the company’s image and sales.